DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

    - Resolvers MUST rotate their short-term key pairs at least every 24 hours
    - Previous secret keys MUST be securely erased after rotation
    - Provider secret keys used for certificate signing SHOULD be stored in hardware security modules (HSMs)
+   - Example: A resolver might generate new key pairs daily at midnight UTC

 2. **Nonce Management**:
    - Nonces MUST NOT be reused for a given shared secret
    - Clients SHOULD include timestamps in their nonces to prevent replay attacks
-   - Resolvers SHOULD verify that nonces are within a reasonable time window
+   - Resolvers SHOULD verify that nonces are within a reasonable time window (e.g., ±5 minutes)
+   - Example: A nonce might be constructed as: `timestamp || random_bytes`

 3. **Padding**:
    - Implementations MUST use the specified padding scheme to prevent traffic analysis
    - The minimum query length SHOULD be adjusted based on network conditions
+   - Example: A 50-byte query might be padded to 256 bytes to prevent size-based fingerprinting

 4. **Certificate Validation**:
    - Clients MUST verify certificate signatures using the provider's public key
    - Certificates MUST be checked for validity periods
    - Clients MUST prefer certificates with higher serial numbers
+   - Example: A client might cache valid certificates and check for updates hourly

 ## Attack Mitigation

 DNSCrypt provides protection against several types of attacks:

-1. **DNS Spoofing**: The use of authenticated encryption prevents spoofed responses
+1. **DNS Spoofing**: The use of authenticated encryption prevents spoofed responses.
+An attacker cannot forge responses without the server's secret key.

-2. **Amplification Attacks**: The padding requirements and minimum query length help prevent amplification attacks {{!RFC5358}}
+2. **Amplification Attacks**: The padding requirements and minimum query length help prevent amplification attacks {{!RFC5358}}.
+For example, a 256-byte minimum query size limits the amplification factor.

-3. **Fragmentation Attacks**: The protocol handles fragmentation in a way that prevents certain types of attacks
+3. **Fragmentation Attacks**: The protocol handles fragmentation in a way that prevents certain types of attacks.
+Large responses are properly fragmented and reassembled.

-4. **Replay Attacks**: The use of nonces and timestamps helps prevent replay attacks
+4. **Replay Attacks**: The use of nonces and timestamps helps prevent replay attacks.
+A replayed query would be detected due to nonce reuse.

 ## Privacy Considerations

 While DNSCrypt encrypts DNS traffic, there are some privacy considerations:

-1. **Resolver Knowledge**: Resolvers can still see the client's IP address unless Anonymized DNSCrypt is used
+1. **Resolver Knowledge**: Resolvers can still see the client's IP address unless Anonymized DNSCrypt is used.
+This can reveal the client's location and network.

-2. **Query Patterns**: Even with encryption, the size and timing of queries may reveal information
+2. **Query Patterns**: Even with encryption, the size and timing of queries may reveal information.
+Padding helps mitigate this but doesn't eliminate it completely.

-3. **Certificate Requests**: Initial certificate requests are unencrypted and may reveal client capabilities
+3. **Certificate Requests**: Initial certificate requests are unencrypted and may reveal client capabilities.
+This is a one-time exposure per session.

 ## Operational Security

 Operators should consider:

-1. **Key Distribution**: Provider public keys should be distributed securely to clients
+1. **Key Distribution**: Provider public keys should be distributed securely to clients.
+This might involve:
+   - Publishing keys on secure websites
+   - Using DNSSEC-signed records
+   - Including keys in software distributions

-2. **Certificate Management**: Certificates should be signed on dedicated hardware, not on resolvers
+2. **Certificate Management**: Certificates should be signed on dedicated hardware, not on resolvers.
+This provides:
+   - Better key protection
+   - Centralized certificate management
+   - Reduced attack surface

-3. **Access Control**: Resolvers may implement access control based on client public keys
+3. **Access Control**: Resolvers may implement access control based on client public keys.
+This can:
+   - Prevent abuse
+   - Enable service differentiation
+   - Support business models

-4. **Monitoring**: Operators should monitor for unusual patterns that may indicate attacks
+4. **Monitoring**: Operators should monitor for unusual patterns that may indicate attacks:
+   - High query rates from single clients
+   - Unusual query patterns
+   - Certificate request anomalies

 # Operational Considerations